 (3) Notwithstanding anything in subregulation (2), a grower to whom expansion has been offered may, with the consent of the processor concerned, accept expansion of less than a multiple of unit shed size.

+[Regulation 4 amended in Gazette 2 Mar 2010 p.
+832 and 833.]

 5. Growers’ committees to supply to processors lists of growers and their recommendations

 A growers’ committee shall, not later than one calendar month after the date of a notice given under subregulation (1) of regulation 4 to the growers whom it represents, supply in writing to the processor concerned —